Larga Vista is located 2 miles from Benagil village and 5 miles from Carvoeiro town.

 The walk ends at a beautiful secluded beach known locally as the Secret Beach (note the short steep path).

-The Secret Beach is about 10 minutes walk away from Albanderia beach (see below); which has a car park and a restaurant.
+The Secret Beach is about 10 minutes walk away from Albanderia beach (see below); which has a car park.

-Approximately 3 miles from the Villa is a lovely small beach called Praia da Albanderia; this beach has a large car park and a small restaurant, as mentioned above, you can walk to this beach but it’s a bit of a hike on a hot day!
+Approximately 3 miles from the Villa is a lovely small beach called Praia da Albanderia; this beach has a large car park, as mentioned above, you can walk to this beach but it’s a bit of a hike on a hot day!

 Approximately 4 miles from the Villa is Praia da Marinha beach, this is a long sandy beach and the best beach in the area.
 The only drawback is the walk down to it from the carpark, but don’t let this put you off, if you want a day on the beach then this is the beach for you!